andreipfeiffer/css-in-js/README.md

 <br />

 💡 **Key points**
-This solution appears to be better suited in some use-cases:
+This solution appears to be better suited when:
 - we have many Server Side Rendered pages that our users visit, maybe even containing a common `.css` file that can be cached when visiting other pages;
 - we don't update the styles frequently, so they can be cached for longer periods of time;
 - we want to optimize for returning visitors, affecting first-time visits instead;